Buzz Guy

-Melwood Norman "Buzz" Guy, Jr. (March 20, 1936 – November 25, 2010) was an American football offensive lineman in the National Football League (NFL) for the New York Giants and Dallas Cowboys.
+Melwood Norman "Buzz" Guy, Jr. (March 20, 1936 – November 25, 2010) was an American professional football offensive lineman in the National Football League (NFL) for the New York Giants and Dallas Cowboys.
 He also was a member of the Denver Broncos and Houston Oilers in the American Football League (AFL).
 He played college football at Duke University.

-Early years
+Early life

-Guy hails from Ellwood City, Pennsylvania where he played for the Lincoln High School Wolverines.
+Guy hails from Ellwood City, Pennsylvania, where he played for the Lincoln High School Wolverines.
 Following graduation in 1954, he attended Duke University, where he played football.
 According to his obituary, he was known as Buster in high school, a more fitting name for a star athlete than "Melwood from Ellwood".
 Later Buster was shortened to Buzz because Duke athletics eschewed multisyllabic monikers in the 1950s.

 He was an offensive lineman that alternated between guard and tackle.
-He saw action in the 1955 Orange Bowl in which the Blue Devils rolled over the Nebraska Cornhuskers 34–7.
-Following the game, Nebraska Head Coach Bill Glassford singled out the play of Duke's offensive line as the key to the game, saying, "That Duke line outcharged us".
+He saw action in the 1955 Orange Bowl in which the Blue Devils rolled over Nebraska 34–7.
+Following the game, Nebraska head coach Bill Glassford singled out the play of Duke's offensive line as the key to the game, saying, "That Duke line outcharged us".
 He left school with one year remaining of eligibility to join the NFL.

 Professional career

 Cleveland Browns

-He was selected in the third round (34th overall) of the 1958 NFL Draft by the Cleveland Browns.
+He was selected in the third round (34th overall) of the 1958 NFL draft by the Cleveland Browns.
 The Browns were using him at defensive end, before being waived on September 22.